flipperdevices/flipperzero-firmware/README.md

 > **Warning**
 >
 > The application is not compatible with the official firmware version.
-> Also, it has not been tested on other firmware versions other than [Unleashed Firmware](https://github.com/DarkFlippers/unleashed-firmware).
+> Also, it has not been tested on other firmware versions other than [Unleashed Firmware](https://github.com/DarkFlippers/unleashed-firmware) and [OFW](https://github.com/flipperdevices/flipperzero-firmware).

 ## User Guide